Spiffical/bb-ai-oceanography/README.md

 - Rate-limited API calls to respect usage policies
 - Machine learning-based analysis and report generation using paperai

+Changes made to `paperetl`:
+- Extracting paragraphs instead of sentences for improved summary quality
+- Improved error handling

+Changes made to `paperai`  :
+- Added a properly cited summary section, using an LLM, to the report

 ## Getting Started

 ### Prerequisites